 I, personally, love the feeling of checking things off.
 So I break up my tasks.
 I never like to put more than 15 but I always just do the main priorities.

-- How do you make sure you accomplish things on your list?
+- What sort of things do you put on your list?